cosmos/cosmos-sdk/docs/basics/accounts-fees.md

-# Accounts, Fees and Signatures
+# Accounts, Fees and Gas

 ## Accounts